Toxxxu/test-backend/README.md

 ## Description

 How does this app works?
+Before you run an application please go to https://www.mongodb.com/ and create free database then create file
+`.env` and add the database like in file `.env.example` or use command `cp .env.example .env` to create new .env file and paste the database link there.

 ## Installation